-In regard to energy-efficient HVAC installation in Boise, there’s fantastic news for your family at tax time.
+In regard to energy-efficient HVAC installation in Boise, there’s fantastic news for you this tax period.

 The Residential Energy Efficient Property Credit has been extended through 2020.
-This may qualify you for incentives for energy-efficient home improvements, like new heating and cooling equipment, water heaters and heat pumps.
+This may qualify you for incentives for energy-efficient home improvements, like new heating and cooling units, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

-To become eligible for the credit, the home must be the taxpayer’s primary residence in the U.S. The improvement needs to last for a minimum of five years, with the initial use starting with the taxpayer.
+To become eligible for the credit, the home must be the taxpayer’s primary residence in the USA.
+The improvement needs to work for a minimum of five years, with the first use beginning with the taxpayer.

-What Varieties of Enhancements are Considered High-Efficiency Renovations?
+What Varieties of Enhancements are Considered High-Efficiency Updates?

-Usually, this tax credit is equivalent to 10% of the cost of the subsequent energy-saving changes that meet specified ENERGY STAR® requirements:
+Usually, this tax credit corresponds with 10% of the cost of the subsequent energy-saving changes that meet specified ENERGY STAR® requirements: